Difficulty

 - Measure up 57 inches from the floor and then add half the height of the mirror.
 Mark the measurement.
 This is the top edge of the mirror.

-- Have a friend hold the mirror up by the wire distributing the weight.
-Measure the distance from the top edge of the frame to the wire.
-Also measure the distance between the two hands.
+- Measure the distance from the top edge of the frame to the wire.
+Also measure the distance between the holder's two hands.

 - Transfer the measurements to the wall by measuring down from the top-edge reference mark.
-For example: If the wire is taut 8 inches down from the top of the frame and the distance between the hands is 12 inches, mark 8 inches down from the top center mark and 6 inches out to the left and the right.
+For example: If the wire is taut 8 inches down from the top of the frame and the distance between the hands is 12 inches, mark 8 inches down from the top center mark.
+Then mark 6 inches out to the left and the right.

 - Level the two hand marks and place an “X” at each to mark the screw placement.